Best Summer Hiking Socks in 2026 , 12 Tested Picks for Hot Weather | Oregon Tails

 FiberReduced-merino lightweight blend

-Best forWomen’s summer trail running, hot-weather day hikes, hikers who want personality in their gear
+Best forWomen’s summer trail hiking, hikers who want personality in their gear

 Pros